adrianton3/adrianton3.github.io/src/hmm/hmm.md

 </table>

 Some cells have a lower chance of being reached than others.
-The probability that the robot will move twice in the same direction is of 0.04 (0.2^2).
+The probability that the robot will move twice in the same direction is of 0.04 (0.2<sup>2</sup>).

 What about the starting position?
 There are 5 possible ways to get to the starting cell after 2 steps: by standing still for 2 turns or going back and forth in any of the 4 directions.
-Each of these moves has a 0.04 chance of happening (0.2^2).
+Each of these moves has a 0.04 (0.2<sup>2</sup>) chance of happening.
 The accumulated probability that the robot is in the starting position after 2 turns is five times this, thus adding up to 0.2.

+Another way to think about this is by imagining that every time-unit each cell deals itself and its neighbours an equal share of its current value.
+This operation cannot be done in place - a new "heatmap" has to be built from the old one.

 Let's get a bigger map and see how the robot fares after more time-units.